Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: Introduction

 implying that the di-meson state $D^0 \bar D^{*0}$ (understood to include its charge conjugate) is undoubtedly a prominent component of $\chi_{c1}(3872)$.
 And yet, multiple heavy-quark exotic candidates lie many MeV from plausible constituent di-hadron thresholds, such as the charmoniumlike $J^{PC} \! = \!
 1^{--}$ states in excess of conventional $c\bar c$ states $\psi$ [{\it e.g.}, $\psi(4230)$, previously $Y(4230)$], and the $\pi^+ \! \psi(2S)$ resonance $T_{c\bar c 1}(4430)^+$ [previously $Z_c(4430)$].
 In such cases, a diquark-antidiquark ($\de\bde$) structure can provide an alternative paradigm for explaining the existence of a spectrum of isolated tetraquark states.

 Typical diquark models suffer a significant drawback by not explaining why a $\de\bde$ structure should be favored over the (presumably more stable) bound di-hadron configuration.
 However, di-meson thresholds occupy only a fraction of the space of total energy values available to the 4-quark states, thus allowing substantial regions of energy in which $\de\bde$ structures are preferred.
-Moreover, even for energy values not far from such thresholds, the 4-quark state may form in a configuration in which the two quarks $qq$ or the two antiquarks $\bar q \bar q$ lie closer to each other than either of the $q$ lies to either of the $\bar q$; and since the short-distance attraction of a $qq$ pair in its color-$\bar{\bf 3}$ configuration is fully half as large as the corresponding $q\bar q$ color-$\bf 1$ attraction, the $qq$ and $\bar q\bar q$ attractions can produce a $\delta_{\bf \bar 3}\bde^{\vphantom{+}}_{\bf 3}$ configuration that persists even in energy regions not far from di-meson thresholds.
+Moreover, even for energy values not far from such thresholds, the 4-quark state may form in a configuration in which the two quarks $qq$ or the two antiquarks $\bar q \bar q$ lie closer to each other than either of the $q$ lies to either of the $\bar q$; and since the short-distance attraction of a $qq$ pair in its combined color-$\bar{\bf 3}$ configuration is fully half as large as the corresponding $q\bar q$ color-$\bf 1$ attraction, the $qq$ and $\bar q\bar q$ attractions can produce a $\delta_{\bf \bar 3}\bde^{\vphantom{+}}_{\bf 3}$ configuration that persists---under the assumption that these attractions support the continued presence of $\de\bde$ state content---even in energy regions not far from di-meson thresholds.

 These observations form the essence of the {\it dynamical diquark picture}~\cite{Brodsky:2014xia}.
-It can also be extended to pentaquarks~\cite{Lebed:2015tna} by noting that the aggregation of quarks through successive combination of color-{\bf 3} quarks allows one to model the pentaquark as a $(qq)_{\bar{\bf 3}} [q_{\bf 3} (\bar q \bar q)_{\bf 3}]_{\bf \bar 3}$ (a diquark-{\it triquark}) compound.
+It can also be extended to pentaquarks~\cite{Lebed:2015tna} by noting that the aggregation of quarks through successive combination of color-{\bf 3} quarks allows one to model the pentaquark as a $(qq)_{\bar{\bf 3}} {[\bar q_{\bar{\bf 3}} (q q)_{\bar{\bf 3}}]^{\vphantom{}}_{\bf 3}}$ (a diquark-{\it triquark}) compound.
 This picture is elevated to the predictive {\it dynamical diquark model}~\cite{Lebed:2017min} in cases in which each diquark (or triquark) quasiparticle contains a heavy quark, hence allowing for the configuration to develop into that of two heavy, slow sources connected by a color flux tube, ideally suited for use in the Born-Oppenheimer (BO) approximation.
 The interaction provided by the flux tube is the $\bf 3$-$\bar{\bf 3}$ static potential calculated in multiple lattice-QCD simulations ({\it e.g.}, Refs.~\cite{Morningstar:2019,Capitani:2018rox}), typically to study the spectra of conventional and hybrid heavy-quark mesons.